Anastasis-K/KtimApp/README.md

 Functions
-- ktima_driver(my_kaek: str): Sets up the Chrome driver with the specified preferences.
+- 'ktima_driver(my_kaek: str)': Sets up the Chrome driver with the specified preferences.
 - clicker(my_driver, my_xpath: str): Clicks the element identified by the given XPath.
 - typewriter(my_driver, my_xpath: str, my_text: str): Sends the specified text to the element identified by the given XPath.
 - attribute_getter(my_driver, my_xpath: str) -> str: Retrieves the value attribute of the element identified by the given XPath.